Events and Organizations

 America by the age of five, antique automobiles and history are his lifelong passion.

-Currently, Kip is engaged as the Makade Aki Chapter Advisor for the
+Advisor for the Makade Aki Chapter of the

 Order of the Arrow.
-He has served on the board of directors for the British
+Kip has served on the board of directors of a number

-Motor Trade Association as well as Director of National
+Motor Trade Association and as Director of National

 A graduate of Texas A&M University, Debra's responsibilities include: